Passive Learning vs Active Learning: What’s the Difference?

 group of ethnically diverse teens working together on a mind map in a classroom, appearing engaged and collaborative as part of an active learning activity

-What Active Learning Looks Like in Real Classrooms
+Active Learning Classrooms Are:

 • Noisy (productive noise)